Last updated at Wed, 24 Jan 2024 21:42:53 GMT

 Through a combination of recog fingerprinting and Sonar scanning, we were able to find presence of Exim 4.92.* on the usual SMTP ports across various devices exposed on the internet:

-When we take that information and turn it around to look at the inbound activity we see on our Heisenberg sensors—specifically, the number of non-researcher distinct sources (i.e., likely malicious) attempting to connect to ports on our honeypots that are often utilized by the Exim implementations we discovered—we observe a steady stream of inbound sources.
+When we take that information and turn it around to look at the inbound activity we see on our Lorelei sensors—specifically, the number of non-researcher distinct sources (i.e., likely malicious) attempting to connect to ports on our honeypots that are often utilized by the Exim implementations we discovered—we observe a steady stream of inbound sources.

-Given that Project Heisenberg does not broadcast its presence, we can surmise that these attempted connections to our honeypots on ports 25, 465, and 587 are the results of indiscriminate scanning by malicious actors.
+Given that Project Lorelei does not broadcast its presence, we can surmise that these attempted connections to our honeypots on ports 25, 465, and 587 are the results of indiscriminate scanning by malicious actors.

 If we combine the two findings that there are many inadequately patched Exim mail servers present on the internet and that there are numerous likely malicious sources attempting connections to ports commonly utilized by Exim servers, we can conclude that it is very probable that Exim servers will be compromised by the vulnerabilities identified in CVE-2019-16928.